 Ticketing Information

-Before heading down I strongly recommend that you secure your Children’s Museum Singapore’s tickets in advance before heading down.
-If you had not booked your tickets in advance, you will need to walk in.
-Sometimes, the queue can be quite long and the weather can be extremely hot.
-Please the tickets are free for Singaporeans and Permanent Residents (Pink & Blue IC).
+Before we got down to the museum, my tip is to get your Children’s Museum Singapore’s tickets before you set foot down in Singapore to avoid the hassle.
+If you had not purchased your tickets in advance, you will need to walk in, but do take note that sometimes the walk-in queue could be long and the weather quite hot.
+Please also note that the tickets are free for Singaporeans and Permanent Residents (Pink & Blue IC).

-Tickets are available for booking 30 days in advance.
-Walk-ins are welcomed but not guaranteed.
+Also, the tickets are available to purchase 30 days in advance of the visit and the Museum welcomes walk-ins but it’s not guaranteed.
 The Museum will be closed for cleaning from 12:45pm to 2:00pm.
-Check here for updated ticketing information.
+Read here for more updated ticketing information.

 Children’s Museum Floor Plan